openhab/openhab-addons/bundles/org.openhab.binding.smarther/README.md

 4. Go to your preferred openHAB admin UI and add a new Thing - select the **"Smarther Bridge"**.
 Choose new Id for the bridge, unless you like the generated one.
 Put in your _Primary Key_ (in _Subscription Key_ field), _Client ID_ and _Cliend Secret_ in their respective fields of the bridge configuration.
 Set _Use Notifications_ to `ON` if your openHAB server is reacheable from a public https URL (see [Note on notifications](#note-on-notifications)), set `OFF` otherwise.
 You can leave the _Bridge Status Refresh Period_ as is.
 Save the bridge.
 5. The bridge thing will stay in state _INITIALIZING_ and eventually go _OFFLINE_ - this is fine, as you now have to authorize this bridge with Legrand.
 6. Go to the authorization page of your server (see [Create an application](#create-an-application)) `http://<your openHAB address>:<your openHAB port>/smarther/connectsmarther`.
 Your newly added bridge should be listed there (along with the available locations).
 7. Press the _"Authorize Bridge"_ button.
 This will take you either to the login page of Legrand portal or directly to the authorization screen.
 Login and/or authorize the application.
-If the Reply URL is correct you will be returned and the entry should show your Bridge is authorized with your Client ID; if not, go back to your application configuration on Legrand portal and ensure you have the right Reply URL.
+If the Reply URL is correct you will be returned and the entry should show your Bridge is authorized with your Client ID; otherwise, go back to your application configuration on Legrand portal and ensure you have set the right Reply URL (see [Troubleshooting](#troubleshooting) below).
 8. The binding will be updated with a refresh token and go _ONLINE_.
 The refresh token is used to re-authorize the bridge with Legrand Smarther API whenever required.

 ![Tutorial 1](src/main/resources/images/tutorial-1.png)